 During 2007 the Boston Redevelopment Authority (BRA) and the Charlestown community engaged in a planning process for the Charlestown Navy Yard (CNY) to establish new waterfront public destinations, improve access to the Harbor, and support maritime uses.
 The effort resulted in a Waterfront Network Activation Plan which focuses on year round public use and enjoyment of the waterfront with activities and a series of interpretive story loops that relate to the history of the Navy Yard.

 In 2018, the BRA issued a Request for Proposals (RFP) for qualified parties to enter into short-term license agreement(s) to activate the waterfront and watersheet of the Charlestown Navy Yard, specifically Dry Dock #2, the foot of Dry Dock #2, Pier 3, and the Harborwalk.
-To learn more about the proposals please access the Request for Proposals at bit.ly/BPDA_CNYRFP.
+To learn more about the proposals please see the Request for Proposals.